lynsei/dockistry/docs-frameworks.md

 # frameworks
 This is a bleeding edge list of the frameworks we are working to support for reactive apps as strategies within our CLI.
+The CLI is written to execute sets of instructional YML from the dockistry-compose.yml file in each strategy repository.

+For more information, view [docs-cli](/forktheweb/dockistry/blob/master/docs-cli.md).

 ### aurelia
 http://aurelia.io